Table of Contents

-Systematically documented research data is the key to making the data publishable, discoverable, citable and reusable and overall data quality improves with clear and detailed documentation.
+Systematically documented research data is the key to making the data publishable, discoverable, citable and reusable.
+Clear and detailed documentation improve the overall data quality.
 It is vital to document both the study for which the data has been collected and the data itself.
 These two levels of documentation are called project-level and data-level documentation.

-Project-level documentation explains the aims of the study, what the research questions/hypotheses are, what methodologies were being used, what instruments and measures were being used, etc. In the accordion the questions which your project-level documentation should answer are stated in more detail:
+The project-level documentation explains the aims of the study, what the research questions/hypotheses are, what methodologies were being used, what instruments and measures were being used, etc. In the accordion the questions that your project-level documentation should answer are stated in more detail:

 Describe the project history, its aims, objectives, concepts and hypotheses, including:

 - Author(s)/creator(s) of the dataset;

 - Other co-workers and their roles (person, research group or organization that participated in the study and their roles);

 - The institution of the author(s)/creator(s);